decile-team/spear/README.md

 * CAGE
 * Joint Learning

-Data folder for SMS can be found [here](https://drive.google.com/file/d/11PnhtU-w01BrdNYYoeKUkJVLUiGqI6G1/view?usp=sharing).
+Data folder for SMS & TREC can be found [here](https://drive.google.com/file/d/1CJZ73nNa7Ho0BOSDgGx9CRvXoepVSpet/view?usp=sharing).
 This folder needs to be placed in the same directory as notebooks folder is in, to run the notebooks or examples.

 ## Installation
 #### Method 1